AI0297-sayanc/microservices-poc/README.md

    - Include instructions for monitoring and troubleshooting.

 7. **Future Considerations:**
-   - Consider transitioning to Docker Swarm or Kubernetes for production use.
+   - Consider transitioning to Docker Swarm or Kubernetes for production use and explore additional features offered by these orchestrators for scalability and fault tolerance.
-   - Explore additional features offered by these orchestrators for scalability and fault tolerance.
+   - Implement security measures (including Authentication & Authorization) and centralized logging using tools like Grafana.
-   - Implement security measures and centralized logging.
+   - Address Data Management & Data Sharing strategy, favoring decentralization where each microservice manages its own data for flexibility.

 ## Folder Structure